-There are claims that carbonation increases calcium loss in bones, causes tooth decay, causes irritable bowel syndrome (IBS), and can make you gain weight even without the calories, sugar, and flavor that are found in regular soda.
+There are claims that carbonation increases calcium loss in bones, causes tooth decay and irritable bowel syndrome (IBS), and can make you gain weight even without the calories, sugar, and flavor that are found in regular soda.

-While researchers found that cola beverages were associated with low bone mineral density in women, other carbonated drinks did not appear to have the same effect.
+While researchers found that cola beverages were associated with low bone mineral density in women, other carbonated drinks didn’t appear to have the same effect.
 This is due to the fact that cola beverages have phosphorus, which can increase the loss of calcium from the body through the kidneys.

 If you’re looking at soda and other carbonated beverages with added ingredients, however, the risk factors go way up.
 A 2009 case report states that the acids and sugars in these drinks have acidogenic and carcinogenic potential and can cause erosion of the enamel.

-The bottom line: if you have stomach issues and experience flare-ups after drinking carbonated water, you may be better off eliminating them.
+The bottom line: If you have stomach issues and experience flare-ups after drinking carbonated water, you may be better off eliminating them.

 It’s also important to note that not all carbonated water is created equal.
 While carbonated water is just water plus air, some bottled seltzers and flavor enhancers contain sodium, natural and artificial acids, flavors, sweeteners, and other additives.

-Always read the ingredient list and keep a look out for additives, like sodium and sugar, to avoid negative consequences for your teeth and body.
+Always read the ingredient list and keep a look out for additives like sodium and sugar to avoid negative consequences for your teeth and body.
 Be aware of the differences between the usual suspects: